Flixlef/game-of-life/README.md

 Contains the model for one Cell object.

+### src/state.ts

+Contains model for the states.
+Each generation is represented by a state object

 #### src/game.ts

 Contains the logic for most of the game.
-Stores all Cell objects and provides a public interface to interact with the game.
+Stores all state objects and provides a public interface to interact with the game.

 #### src/settings.ts